 Food / Catering: We don't offer catering ourselves but you're welcome to bring your own food.
-We have a kitchen with a Zip for boiling water, a microwave oven, a conventional oven, and tables and chairs for eating.
+We have a kitchen with a Zip for boiling water, a microwave oven, and tables and chairs for eating.
 We can recommend local caterers if you like (a popular and easy option is to order pizza and have it delivered).

 Telescopes: It is sometimes possible for us to look through the telescopes but due to weather, street lights and other factors, it's only about a third of the time.
 Please note that we only recommend this for children over the age of 7 as younger children tend to have trouble seeing anything and it usually ends in disappointment.
 In any case it's never a good idea to build up expectations about seeing through a telescope — treat it as a bonus if it happens.

 Directions & Parking: See our map.
 Cars and vans can park on the grass beside the main building or on Whitmore Street.
 Buses can park on any of the three roads surrounding the Space Centre.
 Your bus driver may like to drive around the whole triangular block before choosing exactly where to park (it's a small block).

 - There are two toilets in the main building.
 The female toilet doubles as the disabled toilet.